Newsroom / Expert Analysis

 For more than a decade, Washington has provided nearly US$50 billion into life-saving humanitarian aid in the country.
 That commitment has kept people alive – shelter, food rations and emergency medical care – but it was never designed to last forever.
 Today, the needs are shifting.
 Families who once sought shelter now seek steady paychecks and food security.

-The good news is that a partner already stands ready to help seize this moment: the United Nations.
 Unlike short-term aid groups, UN agencies are built for this exact stage of transition.
-Their comparative advantage is not parachuting in with parallel systems but wiring core public functions back into place – powering water plants, digitizing health services, rehabilitating schools and restoring municipal functions.
+The UN’s comparative advantage is not parachuting in with parallel systems, but wiring core public functions back into place – powering water plants, digitizing health services, rehabilitating schools and restoring municipal functions.
 They work through local networks and can partner with diaspora talent and leading global NGOs to build capacity that lasts rather than quick fixes that fade.

 Take food subsidies.
 Each day, the World Food Programme provides bread to two million Syrians.
 “Food security is national security,” a WFP official told me on that same trip to Damascus.
 Bread is more than calories; it’s a deterrent against militia recruitment, communal violence and forced migration.